T-J-D-Cavey/my-next-portfolio-site/README.md

 ### Stylish Design

 Meticulously designed with attention to detail, the portfolio site boasts a modern interface.
-Carefully selected color palettes and typography create a enjoyable and accesible visual experience.
+Carefully selected color palettes and typography create a enjoyable and accessible visual experience.

 ## Technologies Used